F5Networks/f5-cloud-failover-extension/docs/userguide/faq.rst

 |

+**Does it matter if I use Cloud Failover in same network or across network?**

+Cloud Failover is agnostic to same network and across network topologies.

+|

 **How do I report issues, feature requests, and get help with Telemetry Streaming?**

 - You can use |issues| to submit feature requests or problems with Telemetry Streaming.